RGB-Tools/RGB-Documentation/state-transitions.md

 * **ContractId** the 32-byte number referencing the `OpId` of the Genesis of the contract.
 Naturally, it is present in State Transitions and Extensions, but not in Genesis.
 * **SchemaId** In Genesis, in place of the `ContractId` a `SchemaId`, which is a 32-byte hash fingerprint of the contract [Schema](), is included.
 * **Testnet** is a boolean variable indicating the use of Bitcoin Testnet or Mainnet.
 It is present only in Genesis operation.
-* **Altlayers1** is a variable indicating Blockchain Layer is being used as a Commitment medium for the client-side validated data in alternative to Bitcoin.
+* **Altlayers1** is a variable indicating Blockchain Layer is being used as a Commitment medium for the client-side validated data in alternative to Bitcoin (e.g. [Liquid Sidechain](https://blockstream.com/liquid/)).
 It is present only in Genesis Operation.
 * **Metadata** allowing for the declaration of temporary variables useful for complex contract validation but which doesn't need to be registered as state properties.

 Finally, through a custom hashing methodology, all the Contract Operation fields are summarized in an `OpId` commitment which goes into the Transition Bundle.
 We will cover each of those construct in a separate subsection.
 The complete memory layout of each component of a contract operation is reported [here](https://github.com/RGB-WG/rgb-core/blob/vesper/stl/Transition.vesper).